Quinos2003/RealTimeConnect/README.md

 # RealTimeConnect
-develop a real-time video streaming application using Django and Websockets that allows users to stream their webcam video to the backend.
-It will then be sent back to the front end and displayed on the same page

-RealTimeConnect is a Django web application that allows users to start/stop their webcam stream and view the received video from the backend in real-time.
+RealTimeConnect is a video streaming web application using Django and Websockets that allows users to start/stop their webcam stream and view the received video from the backend in real-time.

 ## Features